instadeepai/Mava/README.md

 - [x] Support for more environments.
 - [x] More robust recurrent systems.
 - [x] Support for non JAX-based environments.
-- [ ] Add sebulba versions of more algorithms.
+- [ ] Add Sebulba versions of more algorithms.
 - [x] Support for off-policy algorithms.
 - [x] Continuous action space environments and algorithms.
-- [ ] Allow systems to easily scale across multiple TPUs/GPUs
+- [ ] Allow systems to easily scale across multiple TPUs/GPUs.

 Please do follow along as we develop this next phase!